Terry Smith (American football, born 1969)

-Terry M. Smith (born July 29, 1969) is an American college football coach and former player who is the interim head coach at Pennsylvania State University (Penn State).
-He was promoted to interim head coach of the Penn State Nittany Lions in October 2025, following the firing of James Franklin after a 3–3 start to the season.
-Smith was the associate head coach and cornerbacks coach at Penn State from 2021 to 2025.
+Terry Michael Smith (born July 29, 1969) is an American college football coach and former player who is the associate head coach at Pennsylvania State University.
+Smith served as an associate head coach and cornerbacks coach at Penn State from 2021 until 2025, when he was named the interim head coach following the firing of James Franklin.
 He played at Penn State as a wide receiver from 1987 to 1991.

 Early life

 Originally from Aliquippa, Pennsylvania, Smith and his family moved to Monroeville, Pennsylvania, where he was a star quarterback at Gateway High School.
 Smith led the Gateway Gators to back-to-back Western Pennsylvania Interscholastic Athletic League (WPIAL) football titles in 1985 and 1986.
 Considered one of the greatest WPIAL championships ever played, the 1986 game featured an undefeated Gateway team and a North Hills team that was ranked No. 1 by USA Today.
 Smith scored Gateway's only touchdown as they defeated North Hills 7–6.